kaylahr0849/github-tutorial/README.md

 Repository = `repo` Where you store your files

 After initializing git with `git init` you will have to go to the Github website and add a new repo onto your Github profile (give it a name and fill out the other information given).Then you go back to C9 and type the command line `git clone URL` in the bash terminal to clone the repo on to C9.

+**Make sure you are giving the right steps and make sure the steps make sense**

 ---